From partially ordered monoids to partially ordered groups via free nuclear preimages: Introduction

 \begin{theoremB*}[cf.\ Theorem~\ref{thm: integrally closed pomonoids}] The nuclear images of subpomonoids of negative cones of (Abelian) pogroups are precisely the (commutative) integral pomonoids. \end{theoremB*}

-The same question arises for s$\ell$-monoids and $\ell$-groups.
-In the Abelian case, we describe the appropriate nuclear images by an infinite set of s$\ell$-monoidal equations, which we call the \emph{square condition} (see Definition~\ref{def: square condition}).
+The same questions arise for s$\ell$-monoids and $\ell$-groups.
+In the Abelian case, we describe the appropriate class of nuclear images by an infinite set of s$\ell$-monoidal equations, which we call the \emph{square condition} (see Definition~\ref{def: square condition}).
+Beyond the Abelian case, the gap which arises between cancellative structures and submonoids of groups throws a wrench into our argument, forcing us to make do with cancellative s$\ell$-monoids rather than sub-s$\ell$-monoids of $\ell$-groups.

 \begin{theoremC*}[cf.\ Theorem~\ref{thm: commutative integrally closed square sl-monoids}] The nuclear images of (integral) sub-s$\ell$-monoids of Abelian $\ell$-groups are precisely the commutative integrally closed (integral) s$\ell$-monoids which satisfy the square condition. \end{theoremC*}